Skip to main content

 Check for permissions using the SDK

-You can run a permission check with permit.check().
-You need to pass 3 arguments to the function:
+You can run a permission check with permit.check(), passing in 3 arguments:

-• user.id: a unique user id or user email that identifies the user doing the action.
+• user: a unique string id that identifies the user doing the action.
+This is typically the user key.

 • action: the action performed.

-• resource: the resource the action is performed on.
+• resource: the resource (object) the action is performed on.

 In the following example we are checking that a user with the unique id john@permit.io can create a document resource.